East European Performing Arts Platform (EEPAP) supports the

-The program gives a unique opportunity to experience the benefits of being an IETM member through attending the Spring and Fall Plenary Meetings.
+The program is a unique opportunity to experience the benefits of being an IETM member by attending the Spring and Fall Plenary Meetings.

-Grants are given for individual persons, affiliated with professional organization/ institution, working in the field of performing arts, in one of eligible countries, and who are not yet a member of IETM at the moment of applying.
+The grants are given to individual persons, who are affiliated with a professional organization/ institution, who work in the field of performing arts in one of the eligible countries, and who are not a member of IETM at the moment of applying.

-- Applicant has to acknowledge her/his availability to attend three out of four consecutive Plenary Meetings (which usually take place in April and November) and confirm her/his fluent knowledge of English;
+The applicants have to acknowledge their availability to attend three out of four consecutive Plenary Meetings (which usually take place in April and November) and confirm their fluent knowledge of English;

-- There is no age limit for applicants;
+There is no age limit for the applicants;

-- EEPAP will arrange and cover international travel costs between place of residence and place of Meeting, accommodation during the Meeting and per diems;
+EEPAP will arrange and cover international travel costs between the place of residence and the place of the Meeting, accommodation during the Meeting, as well as per diems;

-- Agreement with the grantee is signed for a period of up to 2 years (period of four Plenary Meetings);
+The agreements with the chosen grantees will be signed for a period of up to 2 years (period of four Plenary Meetings);

-- EEPAP and IETM have right to cancel the agreement after first Meeting attended by grantee if her/his activity during the Meeting will not meet their expectations of avtice participation;
+EEPAP and IETM have the right to cancel the agreement after the first Meeting attended by the grantee if her/his activity during the Meeting does not meet their expectations of active participation;

-- IETM might ask grantee for additional contribution to Meeting program;
+IETM might ask the grantee for additional contribution to the Meeting program;

-- EEPAP and IETM will provide granted attendee with navigation for the sessions as well as dedicated contact person;
+EEPAP and IETM will provide the granted attendee with navigation for the sessions as well as a dedicated contact person;

-- After each of the Meeting, grantee will provide EEPAP and IETM with a report of activities during the Meeting and how experience of the Meeting had been transferred to local environment of grantee.
+After each Meeting, the grantee will provide EEPAP and IETM with a report of activities during the Meeting and how the experience of the Meeting had been transferred to local environment of the grantee.
 The report has to be submitted within 4 weeks after the end of the Meeting.

 How to apply

-Please download and fill in the application form (scroll down to the bottom of the page) and send it as a pdf or doc document to the following e-mail addresses: Daria Odija [email protected] with a cc copy to [email protected] and [email protected]
+Please download and fill in the application form (scroll down to the bottom of the page) and send it in pdf or doc file format to the following e-mail addresses: [email protected].

-The applicants awarded the grant will be contacted by 29th February 2016.
+The awarded applicants will be contacted by March 10th, 2017.

-The first IETM Plenary Meeting applicable within the programme will take place in Amsterdam, between 14th and 17th April.
-All granted applicants need to be able to attend the first Meeting.
+The first IETM Plenary Meeting applicable within the programme will take place in Bucharest, between the 20th and 23rd of April.
+All of the chosen applicants need to be able to attend the first Meeting.